jonasacres/chainmail/PROTOCOL.md

 * The `guid` field must either be the hash of the `pubkey` field (using the group's preferred hash algorithm), or the hash of the `pubkey` field of the first identity record of matching `guid` appearing in the blockchain.
 * The `avatar` field must reference a non-revoked File record in the blockstore.
 The `specific` field of this file's record header must show an acceptable MIME type.
 * The `pubkey` field must not appear as the `pubkey` field of any other non-revoked identity record.
+* If the `pubkey` field differs from the `pubkey` field of the previous identity record for the same GUID, then the new identity record must be signed by the key listed in the previous record's `pubkey` field.

 #### Acceptable avatar MIME types